 We are dedicated to maintaining high standards of privacy and confidentiality with respect to the Personal Information we receive from our clients and others, in accordance with the principles set out under the Personal Information Protection and Electronic Documents Act and applicable provincial privacy legislation.

 For the purposes of this policy, “you” refers to a client and also includes users of our website.

 This Policy details our practices concerning the collection, use and disclosure of Personal Information you provide to us.

-Our obligations apply to all of our officers, employees, agents or representatives who provide services to or on behalf of us in connection with our delivery to you of our services and information, as well as our website.
+Our obligations apply to all our representatives who provide services to or on behalf of us in connection with our delivery to you of our services and information, as well as our website.

 We urge you to read this Policy to gain a clear understanding of how we may collect, use and disclose your Personal Information in the course of our delivery of services or information, or in the course of your use of our website.

 If you do not consent to the collection, use and disclosure of your Personal Information in accordance with this Policy, do not provide us with any Personal Information and do not use our website.

 You also have the right to withdraw your consent to our collection, use and disclosure of your Personal Information at any time upon reasonable, advance notice.
 However, you cannot withdraw your consent retroactively.
 It is important to note that most of our services can only be provided if we receive the required Personal Information from you.
 Consequently, should you choose not to provide us with the required Personal Information, we may be unable to offer services to you.